Note: I received this box in exchange for an honest review.

 There also seems to be an emphasis on forming a strong global, dedicated community of Japanese snack lovers worldwide by this company.

-The booklet features a lot of incentives for subscribers to share their experiences (such as photo contest to win prizes like (the current) porcelain teapot to taking a selfie with their box to be possibly featured in the next month’s booklet), and express which items they liked.
+The booklet features a lot of incentives for subscribers to share their experiences (such as photo contests to win prizes like (the current) porcelain teapot to taking a selfie with their box to be possibly featured in the next month’s booklet), and express which items they liked.

 If you were wondering, there are a variety of ways you can interact with this subscription box.